 Do you have a private training pool ?

 How deep is the pool ?

 Before you sign-up for an IDC, you should also make yourself aware of the time commitment required.
 In accordance with PADI standards, an IDC can be taught in as little as seven days.
 Many PADI IDC centres offer course over nine or ten days, however this usually translates to long days in the classroom – sometimes twelve hours.
 There is a lot of information to take in during an IDC, plus you need to prepare for the next day after finishing.
 It is possible to find extended, more relaxed PADI IDCs where your day will finish around 4pm – giving you plenty of time to prepare your presentations for the next day, eat a good meal and relax a little.
-A 12 day IDC programme is ideal – any longer and you are losing time that you could be certified and teaching your own students with.
-With a relaxed 12 day IDC, you arrive at the Instructor Examination feeling relaxed and confident rather than stressed and tired.
-These longer IDC programmes typically include extra workshops and extra presentation practice, rather than just hitting the minimum training requirements set out by PADI.
+A 12 – 14 day IDC programme is ideal – any longer and you are losing time that you could be certified and teaching your own students with.
+After a relaxed 12 day IDC, you arrive at the Instructor Examination feeling relaxed and confident rather than stressed and tired.
+These slightly longer IDC programmes typically include extra workshops (such as Confined Water Dive 1 workshops, neutral buoyancy teaching, how to teach hovering effectively) and extra presentation practice, rather than just hitting the minimum training requirements set out by PADI.
 Ask to have a look at the schedule…

 Questions to ask: